Jake-Yeo/MotisHarmony/README.md

 # MotisHarmony
 A highschool capstone designed to allow users to easily download and sort music.
+Test it out by going to actions and downloading one of the jar files.